marcusasplund/addressbook/README.md

 * `typings install` to install necessary typings
 * HEADS UP!
 If you are behind a proxy, be sure to do `typings install --proxy http://<your-proxyurl>...`
 * `npm start` to start the dev server in another tab and open up http://localhost:3000/ in a browser
+* HEADS UP! tested in Chrome only; inputs does not work in IE11 for now, bug is fixed in angular2 material and will be updated in next release, see: [https://github.com/angular/material2/pull/469](https://github.com/angular/material2/pull/469)

 ## Running the app
 After you have installed all dependencies you can now run the app.
 Run `npm run server` to start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
 The port will be displayed to you as `http://0.0.0.0:3000` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:3000/`).